AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 **NOTES**

 The wiki mentions a usb connection to use the web editor.
-This is not needed with Aida DSP OS just connect the ethernet cable to the ethernet port of Aida DSP OS.
+This is not needed with Aida DSP OS just use the ethernet port or connect via WiFi as described in the previous section.

 Installed on the board you can find a plugin called _**Level Meter**_ you can use it to monitor internal volumes in any point of the pedalboard.